Shirley Manson: Personal life

+Family and religion

 Manson was married to Scottish artist Eddie Farrell from 1996 to 2003.
 In 2008, Manson became engaged to record producer and Garbage sound engineer Billy Bush.
 They were married at a Los Angeles courthouse in May 2010.
-They continue to reside in Los Angeles, while Manson maintains a second home in the Edinburgh suburb of Joppa.
+They reside in Hollywood Hills, Los Angeles, while Manson maintains a second home in the Edinburgh suburb of Joppa.
+For the majority of her career, Manson commuted between her home city of Edinburgh and the United States to record with Garbage, which was originally formed in Madison, Wisconsin.

 Manson has distanced herself from organized religion but has long been interested in spirituality.
 She recalled, "When I was very small, I was very besotted with the church, absolutely.
 I loved the theatre of it and I got very involved in all the stories we were taught."
 When she was about 12, she had an argument with her father at the dinner table, screaming at him, "Religion's a sham and I'm not going to church anymore, it's just bullshit."
 She stopped going to church but continued to have theological debates with him every Sunday.
 She became disenchanted with organised religion and although she maintained an interest in spirituality, she complained that she has "brushed up against too many examples of hypocritical spiritualists".

 Manson identifies as a feminist and has been hailed as a feminist icon.